 But there’s another issue – the technical side is far from clear cut.
 There is no definitive best method for filtering on this scale.
+Some are so hopeless that you can get around them using Google translate to bypass the restrictions.
 Here’s a couple of the methods some countries have implemented.
 Both of the techniques depend on the development of a blacklist (sites that needs to be blocked).
 So consider – somewhere there’s a little group of people who hold meetings deciding on what should be included in this list.
 Imagine if these people had strong religious or political beliefs – their decisions could be quite different from your own.

 But to utilise this black list you have to find a way of stopping people visiting the sites on the list.